Zebulon-Chen/Media-Scheduling/README.md

 # Media-Scheduling
-Media scheduling problem which designed to achieve minimum latency ,based on SJF algorithm in OS.
+Media scheduling problem which is intended to achieve minimum latency,based on SJF algorithm in OS.